Merck Manual

 When asking patients about their past medical history, a clinician should ask about disorders that used to be more common (eg, rheumatic fever, poliomyelitis) and about outdated treatments (eg, pneumothorax therapy for tuberculosis, mercury for syphilis).
 A history of immunizations (eg, COVID-19, influenza, pneumococcus, tetanus), adverse reactions to immunizations, and skin test results for tuberculosis is needed.
 If patients recall having surgery but do not remember the procedure or its purpose, surgical records should be obtained if possible.

-Clinicians should ask questions designed to systematically review each body area or system (review of systems) to check for other disorders and common problems that patients may have forgotten to mention (see table Clues to Disorders in Older Patients Clues to Disorders in Older Patients ).
+Clinicians should ask questions designed to systematically review each body area or system (review of systems) to check for other disorders and common problems that patients may have forgotten to mention (see table Clues to Disorders in Older Patients).

 Table

-The drug history should be recorded, and a copy should be given to patients or their caregiver.
+The medication history should be recorded, and a copy should be given to patients or their caregiver.
 It should contain

 • Dose